pojntfx/networked-linux-memsync/docs/main.md

 #### Server

-The NBD server is implemented completely in userspace, and there are no kernel components involved.
+The NBD server is implemented completely in user space, and there are no kernel components involved.
 The backend interface that is expected by the server is very simple and only requires four methods to be implemented; `ReadAt`, `WriteAt`, `Size` and `Sync`:

 ```go
 type Backend interface {